-After reading Erik’s article on Frankwatching you’re probably in the mood to try out a design sprint yourself.
+After reading From Sketch to tested Prototype in 5 days and downloading the whitepaper, you’re probably in the mood to try out a Design Sprint yourself.
 If so, you should have a look at the checklist below.
 It’s really helpful when you organize your first sprint.
-The list has been developed throughout the 20 sprints we did with clients over the last year.

 That sprint method, refresh my memory please?

-The sprint method is a way to validate your idea within 5 days.
+The sprint method is a way to validate your idea within 5 days (more recently 4 days).
 Therefore you make use of a prototype.
 This is how it works: on Monday you identify the problem, on Tuesday you come up with solutions, on Wednesday you pick the best solutions, on Thursday you make a prototype and Friday is all about testing.

 Jake Knapp, John Zeratsky and Braden Kowitz have thoroughly described the method in their book ‘Sprint’.
 Our main advice is to read that book before you get started.
 It‘ll save you a lot of time and frustration.

 Check 1: does the sprint method fit your problem?

 The sprint method is awesome if you quickly want to realise a new digital product or feature.
 However, sometimes it’s better to choose another method:

 The product’s use is entirely clear

 It’s not always necessary to explore different paths to a solution.
 Sometimes everyone can just get started right away.
 In that case you can forget about the Design Sprint method.